SkylineCommunications/dataminer-docs-connectors/connector/doc/Ateme_Titan_Mux.md

 The same applies for the **Outputs** and **Outputs Programs** page.

 The **Active Alarms** page contains a list of active alarms and the alarm count, and the **History Alarms** page lists the alarm history and displays the full history alarm count.
-The amount of alarms polled in the alarm history is limited to the **History Alarms Maximum Amount**.
+The number of alarms polled in the alarm history is limited to the **History Alarms Maximum Amount**.